IvanGDR/Installing-K9S-in-macOS-and-connecting-to-Remote-K8S-cluster/README.md

     client-key-data: LS0xxx==
 ```

-# Adding a SKIN to K9s
+# Adding a skin to K9s

 Firs locate where the K9S configuration files are located:
 ```